stjordanis/openpyxl-2/doc/development.rst

 ------------

 We orient ourselves at PEP-8 for the coding style, except when implementing attributes for roundtripping.
 Despite that you are encouraged to use Python data conventions (boolean, None, etc.).
-Note exceptions in docstrings.
+Note exceptions from this convestion in docstrings.

 Contributing